Hans Rudolf Mühlemann: Research

 During this intense period of laboratory and clinical research, Mühlemann founded the Continental European Division of the International Association of Dental Research (CED-IADR, 1964–65).

 In addition to Klaus G. König and Thomas M. Marthaler, other coworkers supported and enhanced Mühlemann's endeavors and were individually successful in their academic careers.
 These include names such as Hubert E. Schroeder, founder of Oral Structural Biology in Zurich, Bruno Regolati, who continued the research in caries prevention, Hans Graf and Thomas Imfeld, who advanced and perfected intraoral pH-telemetry, and Bernhard Guggenheim, who demonstrated the significance of oral microbiology and immunology.

 In addition to these endeavors with dental caries, Mühlemann devoted himself as early as the 1960s to the treatment and prevention of periodontitis.
 In close collaboration with Klaus H. Rateitschak, Heinz H. Renggli, Jean-Pierre Bernimoulin, Zvonimir Curilovic and Herbert F. Wolf, he presented continuing education courses and wrote textbooks dealing with the pathophysiology and the systematic therapy of periodontitis.
 His textbooks became the gold standards for dental students in Switzerland, and were translated into many different languages.

 The introduction of the profession of Dental Hygiene was another of Mühlemann's goals, which he supported vigorously.
 Since 1973, four dental hygiene schools were founded, educating auxiliary personnel for the prevention of oral diseases and for conservative periodontal therapy.
-The very first Dental Hygiene school was in Zurich, developed and directed by Ulrich P. Saxer, who had trained under Mühlemann.
+The very first Dental Hygiene school was in Zürich, developed and directed by Ulrich P. Saxer, who had trained under Mühlemann.